Have you ever asked yourself “Who am I?” and “What am I here for?”

 “Mandy is an insightful, caring and thoughtful coach.
 Because she can work with energy and doesn’t get involved with life ‘stories’, she can penetrate to the emotional energy that lies behind the story we tell ourselves and gets to the heart of the matter…the real issue that is blocking our path.
 I love that.
 In my opinion Mandy is the coaches coach, because as coaches we hold a lot of energy for other people.
 I would not feel comfortable divulging these confidences but working with Mandy and her energy work leaves my clients anonymous and the release easy.
 I don’t work in my head with Mandy, I work to release through my body and my energy.
 I find working like that so much easier and a relief.
 It is a wonderful, enlightening and lightning experience.
 If you are at a crossroads in life, wondering which direction to take, or perhaps need some energetic space clearing from old wounds then I would HIGHLY recommend working with Mandy.”

 Adele Stickland, Fitness & Nutrition Coach, Get Gorgeous

-I’d love to see some of you on the Autumn series of Journey Back To You.
+I’d love to see some of you on the Autumn series of Fully You.